 Unlike steriods, there is no complicated tapering off period.
 Dogs can simply stop taking the medication at any time.

-It is very important to follow your veterinarian’s instructions when it comes to dosage and frequency, there may be reasons to adjust those recommended doses to suit your pet.
+It’s very important to follow your veterinarian’s instructions when it comes to Apoquel dosage in dogs.
+There may be reasons to adjust the recommended doses to suit your pet.

 Apoquel for dogs price